MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 3. Set a sensitivity label to apply the authentication context to labeled sites.

 In this article, we'll look at the example of requiring guests to agree to a [terms of use](/azure/active-directory/conditional-access/terms-of-use) before gaining access to a sensitive SharePoint site.
+You can use any of the conditional access conditions and access controls that you might need for your organization.

 ## Add an authentication context